-In the year to 31 March 2008, the net costs of pensions and other benefits amounted to £482.4 million (£481.7 million notional pension costs and (£0.7 million other ancillary costs), representing 44.3% of pensionable pay.
+In the year to 31 March 2008, the net costs of pensions and other benefits amounted to £500.1 million (£499.4 million notional pension costs and £0.7 million other ancillary costs), representing 45.9% of pensionable pay.

 A separate pension scheme, the 2006 Police Officer Pension Scheme (NPPS) has been created for police officers.
 This operates in parallel to the present Police Pensions Scheme (PPS).
-The accounts for both NPPS and PPS can be viewed on pages 53 to 55.
+The accounts for both NPPS and PPS can be viewed on pages 47 and 48.

 In accordance with FRS 17 requirements, a reserve showing the total liability of the Police Officer Pension Fund is included in the MPA Balance Sheet.
 The MPA pays employer contributions at a rate of 24.6% of pensionable salary into the Fund.
-The charge in the income and expenditure account that the Authority is required to make is based on the actuarially calculated cost, so the real cost of contributions made is reversed out of the income and expenditure account after Net Operating Expenditure.
-The following transactions have been made in the income and expenditure account during the year:
+The charge in the Income and Expenditure Account that the Authority is required to make is based on the actuarially calculated cost.

+The following transactions have been made in the Income and Expenditure Account during the year: